Labour Party crisis: NLC seeks interpretation of two court orders

 By Johnbosco Agbakwuru, Abuja

-The Nigeria Labour Congress, NLC, Sunday indicated interest to seek interpretation of the two court orders over the position of the national chairman of the Labour Party, Barrister Julius Abure.
+The Nigeria Labour Congress, NLC, yesterday indicated interest to seek an interpretation of the two court orders over the position of the national chairman of the Labour Party, Barrister Julius Abure.

-Speaking to Vanguard in Abuja, the national President of NLC, and trustee member of the Labour Party, Comrade Joe Ajaero, said that Abure still remained the recognised chairman of the party.
+Speaking to Vanguard in Abuja, the National President of NLC, and trustee member of the Labour Party, Joe Ajaero, said that Abure still remained the recognised chairman of the party.

 Although the NLC President had planned to embark on a visitation tour to the Labour Party national secretariat in Abuja on Monday, the visit has been put on hold as a result of other engagements.